Brief on India-Sao Tome & Principe Relations

 Cultural Relations

-A 14-member cultural delegation from Sao Tome & Principe participated in the 37th Suraj Kund International Crafts Mela 2024 held in February 2024.
-Earlier in 2022 also, a 7-member cultural delegation from the country participated in the 35th Suraj Kund International Crafts Mela 2022.
+A 5-member cultural delegation from Sao Tome and Principe participated in the 39th Surajkund International Crafts Mela 2026 held in February 2026.
+Earlier in 2025, a 14-member cultural delegation from Sao Tome & Principe participated in the 37th Surajkund International Crafts Mela 2024 held in February 2024.
+In 2022 also, a 7-member cultural delegation from the country participated in the 35th Surajkund International Crafts Mela 2022.

-Local Yoga institutions partner with the Mission in organizing the International Day of Yoga, which is resulting in increased interest in the practice of Yoga among Sao Tome nationals and expatriates.
-The Mission celebrates important Indian festivals, with active participation by the Indian diaspora and the local community.
+Local Yoga institutions partner with the Mission in organizing the International Day of Yoga, which is resulting in increased interest in Yoga among Sao Tome nationals and expatriates.
+Along with other Yoga enthusiasts, Minister of Health, Minister of Environment & Youth, as also the Secretary General of Ministry of Education of Sao Tome and Principe, participated in the 11th International Day of Yoga in Sao Tome.

 Indian Community